July 26, 2005: Apple debuts the opaque white iBook G4, the last of its laptops to launch under the iBook name.

 iBook G4: A rugged Apple laptop

-Compared to today’s ultra-thin MacBook, or even 2008’s MacBook Air, the 2005-era iBook looks quite chunky.
-To put it into perspective, the modern MacBook is thinner than just the lid of this laptop model.
+Compared to today’s ultra-thin MacBook Pros, or even 2008’s MacBook Air, the 2005-era iBook looks quite chunky.
+To put it into perspective, the now-discontinued 12-inch MacBook was thinner than just the lid of the iBook G4.

-However, what it lacked in skinniness, this rugged iBook G4 made up for with plenty of power under the hood.
+However, what it lacked in skinniness, this rugged laptop made up for with plenty of power under the hood.
 Compared to the late-2004 model released just a few months before, it boasted a faster processor, twice the RAM (512MB versus 256MB), an extra 10GB of hard drive space and superior graphics.